 And don’t try to put a design in there.
 Just maintain… have it be clean, I’m actually really glad I’m in this generation.
 Like my parents, my parents are in their late 50s, it’s just a full growth down there.
 That’s nasty, right?
 Disgusting.
 I’m glad that we have shavers that are able to maintain a slight amount of hair, we’re not trying to look like 12-year-old boys.
 But not so much hair that girls are going to find it disgusting, that they’ll like us.

-The advances in shaving are technological comparable to mankind going to space.
+The advances in shaving are technologically comparable to mankind going to space.

 That’s where all the NASA money went, we stopped going to space and we started shaving our chests.